 ROTATION Precision Hook and Pick Set 4-Piece

-Using the tools I’ve recommended above, you will be easily able to remove the stock radio from your Audi TT.
+Using the tools I’ve recommended above, you will easily be able to remove the stock radio from your Audi TT.
 If you don’t have the tools, don’t try to to remove the radio; you might damage the radio or the surrounding area.
-Check out my radio below.
-You can see some of the damage that was done to the area just left of the radio because someone attempted to pry the radio out with a screwdriver or trim tool.
+If you look at my radio below, you can see that someone had attempted to pry the radio out previously, leaving some damage just left of the radio.

-Use the radio removal tools and slide the thin tools through the two slots on each side of the radio.
+Use the radio removal tools and slide these hooks through the two slots on each side of the radio.
 The flat ends of the handles are supposed to be on the outside sides of the radio.
 Press the two tools all the way in.

-Once you’ve pressed the two tools in all the way, use your 90-degree hook tool and turn it so that it can fit into the CD player slot.
+Once you’ve pressed the two radio removal tools all the way in, use your 90-degree hook tool and turn it so that it can fit through the CD player slot.
 Then with the hook tool inserted, turn it 90-degrees.
-Now, pull the hook tool along with the radio removal tools and pull gently outwards.
-You can use the hook tool on the opposite side of the CD player opening and do the same thing to get the radio out.
+Now, pull the hook tool against the CD player, along with the radio removal hooks and all together, pull out gently.

-Using this method, you will be able to easily pull the radio out without damaging anything.
+Using this method, you’ll be able to easily pull the radio out without damaging anything.
 With the radio removed, you can now proceed to do any work as you were planning to do.
-I hope that has helped, as I know I struggled at the beginning when I was trying to figure out what the best way was to remove the radio.
+I hope that has helped, as I know I struggled at the beginning when I was trying to figure out how to remove the radio.

 Author